Please note: These links take you to external websites. The National Centre for Contemporary Islamic Studies is not responsible for their content.

 This site is developed by the NSW Department of Education and Training, University of Technology Sydney, and Office of the Board of Studies NSW, in partnership with the Queensland Government, Australian Multicultural Foundation, Migration Heritage Centre NSW and Australia Council for the Arts.

-Multicultural Education is an useful website by the Department of Education and Training, Victorian Government, providing information, resources and strategies on dealing with diversity in education for school leaders, teachers and parents.
+Multicultural Education is an useful website by the Victorian State Government's Department of Education and Training, providing information, resources and strategies on dealing with diversity in education for school leaders, teachers and parents.
 It also contains details of upcoming events and programmes, as well as professional development and skills training programmes.
 The Multicultural Education website will be especially useful for teachers, and of particular interest may be Combating Racism and Prejudice in Schools: Keynotes (2.1Mb pdf).

 Education Services Australia

 Education Services Australia is a major provider of curriculum materials and services in Australia, and specialists in educational project management at national and international levels.